Changes to learning, exams, and attending schools and colleges during the coronavirus pandemic.

 What support will be available for learners who don't have access to computers at home?

-We understand that each institution is taking action to ensure all learners can access e-learning, for example through loaning laptops to learners who do not have facilities at home.
+Individual colleges and learning providers are taking action to help ensure that learners can access e-learning, for example through loaning laptops to learners who do not have facilities at home.
 Learners should be able to get further information from their learning provider.

 We have provided some funding to colleges and other learning providers to buy laptops and other equipment to help learners who don’t have their own.